 On Clare’s great poem about the self

 ‘I am—yet what I am none cares or knows’.
 As opening lines go, it teeters on the edge of self-pity, and it’s a brave poet who will risk that charge – and a fine poet who can pull the rest of his poem back from the brink of such self-indulgent wallowing that might be expected to follow.
 John Clare’s ‘I Am’ manages this, making it a fine and especially interesting example of Romantic poetry, exploring the individual self and the poet’s own place in the world.
 Before we offer a few words of analysis, here’s a reminder of one of John Clare’s best-known poems.
+For a good edition of John Clare’s poetry, we recommend John Clare: Major Works from Oxford University Press.

 I am—yet what I am none cares or knows;